 The easiest way to ensure you get this right is to add a /etc/hosts entry mapping the IP address of your KDC to its netbios name.
 If you don't get this right then you will get a "local error" when you try to join the realm.

 If all you want is kerberos support in smbclient then you can skip straight to step 5 now.
-Step 3 is only needed if you want kerberos support in smbd.
+Step 3 is only needed if you want kerberos support for smbd and winbindd.

-8.5.
+7.5.
 Create the computer account